Web Analytics Made Easy -

 - If the children suffer or stray from the right path, then most parents suffer as well.

 Finally, the risk that children could become perpetrators (and not only victims) is largely ignored.
 The aggressive human nature not only threatens fellow humans but also other species and the ecological equilibrium.
 A small aspect of this aggressive potential is demonstrated by the killing of animals for food (for an example see Blood of the Beasts).
-An indication of the full potential is given by the List of wars and anthropogenic disasters.
+An indication of the full potential is given by the Lists of death tolls.

 We will never experience